smaranchand/wp-steg/README.md

 Q: What are “Orphaned” files?<br>
 A: Files in /wp-content/uploads/ not attached to any published post, often forgotten or left by drafts.

-Q: Why does directory listing need to be enabled?
+Q: Why does directory listing need to be enabled?<br>
-A: Without it, the script can’t see all files in uploads for comparison unless you find a way to do it with brute forcing.<br>
+A: Without it, the script can’t see all files in uploads for comparison unless you find a way to do it with brute forcing.

 Q: Does this tool modify the website?<br>
 A: No. It only reads public data and never writes or deletes anything.